firewalld/firewalld.github.io/documentation/utilities/firewall-applet.md

 There is a left and also right mouse button menu and also a tooltip with the active settings when moving the mouse over the icon.

-The applet has ben ported over to Qt4 as the StatusIcon support in Gtk3 has been deprecated.
+The applet has been ported over to Qt4 as the StatusIcon support in Gtk3 has been deprecated.

 ## Limitations with Gnome3

 Not all options are available in Gnome3.
 This desktop environment changes the behaviour of the applet externally:

-* With enabled notifications, the icon is made unvisible after it was sending out a notification.
+* With enabled notifications, the icon is made invisible after it was sending out a notification.
 The applet is not able to detect or change that it is hidden.
 * The tooltip is not visible.
 * The menus are not always usable or visible.